vincenzomazzeo/karaf-activemq-camel-cxf-jpa-tutorial/README.md

 	<argument value="event_bus_pu" />
 </bean>
 ```
-passing the ID of the [ActiveMQ Component][apache camel activemq component], the name of the queue, the ID of the [JPA Component][apache camel jpa component] and the name of the persistence unit.
+with the ID of the [ActiveMQ Component][apache camel activemq component], the name of the queue, the ID of the [JPA Component][apache camel jpa component] and the name of the persistence unit.

-Finally I initiate the [Context][apache camel context]
+Finally the [Context][apache camel context] is initialized
 ```xml
 <camel:camelContext id="eventBusEngineCamel">
 	<camel:routeBuilder ref="camelEventBusServerRouteBuilder" />